1EdTech/casa-protocol/protocol.md

 The key word **UID** (alternatively: **Unique IDentifier** or **uid**) in this document is to be interpreted as an identifier that is unique within the context of the payload originator.

-The key words **node** and **peer** in this document are to be interpreted as an `Engine`, which may include payloads, may query other nodes, may respond to other nodes and may provide outlets.
+The key words **node** and **peer** in this document are to be interpreted as an autonomous system which has knowledge of apps, may query other nodes for apps, may respond to other nodes with apps and may provide data to front-end outlets to present these apps to end users.

-The key word **RESTful web service** in this document is to be interpreted as a packet using HTTP methods as described by [RFC 2616](http://tools.ietf.org/rfc/rfc2616.txt) ["Hypertext Transfer Protocol -- HTTP/1.1"].
+The key word **RESTful web service** in this document is to be interpreted as an exchange using HTTP methods as described by [RFC 2616](http://tools.ietf.org/rfc/rfc2616.txt) ["Hypertext Transfer Protocol -- HTTP/1.1"].

-The key words **query** and **call** in this document are to be interpreted mean sending an RESTful web service interaction between two nodes.
+The key words **query** and **call** in this document are to be interpreted mean RESTful web service interactions between two nodes.
 The key word **request** in this document is to be interpreted as a RESTful web service request; the key word **response** (alternatively for the action: **respond**) in this document is to be interpreted as a RESTful web service response.

 The key word **originator** in this document is to be interpreted as the node that introduced a payload into the infrastructure.
 Each originator must define a UUID that uniquely identifies it across the network; further, each originator must also ensure that it assigns a UID for all payloads that it directly introduces into the network.

 The key word **identity** in this document is to be interpreted as a composite key constructed from a UID identifying a payload within the originator and a UUID identifying the node within the network.

-The key word **payload** in this document is to be interpreted as a data structure required minimally to include (1) an identity, comprised of a UID unique to the originator and the UUID of the originator, and (2) a set of attributes, minimally including a name and URI.
-Additionally, if a payload is propagated from a node besides the originator, it must also include a copy of the original attributes provided by the originator.
+The key word **payload** in this document is to be interpreted as a data structure required minimally to include (1) an identity, comprised of a UID unique to the originator and the UUID of the originator, and (2) a set of attributes, minimally including the URI of an app and the timestamp when created.
+Additionally, if a payload has changed since it left the originator, it must also include a journal of changes.

 The key word **array** in this document is to be interpreted as an ordered data structure of elements with sequential numeric indices.